Dingy Skipper

 By coincidence, the two Mr Walkers met up in Parwich a few days after the official Longcliffe visit and Tony expressed his delight at what he had witnessed at Hoe Grange and said that he intends to take his grandchildren there as soon as possible.

-The first Butterfly Nature Reserve for the county is situated at the edge of the Peak District at Longcliffe in a disused limestone quarry.
+The first Butterfly Nature Reserve in Derbyshire is situated at the edge of the Peak District at Longcliffe in a disused limestone quarry.

 Access to the reserve is normally by appointment only through contacting Ken Orpe or by calling the Reserve Warden, Ray Walker on 01335 390584.